Equation of State and Joule-Thomson Expansion for the FRW Universe in the Brane World Scenario: Acknowledgments

-We thank Y.H.Yin for helpful advice.
-This work is supported by National Natural Science Foundation of China (NSFC) Grant 12175105, Shandong Province Natural Science Foundation under grant No. ZR201709220395, and the National Key Research and Development Program of China (No. 2020YFC2201400).
+We are very grateful to the reviewer and editor for their valuable comments and questions.
+We also thank L.M.
+Cao, T. Jacobson, Y.X.
+Liu, T.T.
+Sui, Y.Q.
+Wang, S.W.
+Wei, Z.M.
+Xu, J. Yang, Y.H.
+Yin, et.al. for helpful discussions.
+S.B.Kong, H. Abdusattar and Y.P.
+Hu are supported by National Natural Science Foundation of China (No.12175105).
+H.Zhang is supported by National Natural Science Foundation of China (No.12235019) and the National Key Research and Development Program of China (No. 2020YFC2201400).